 What happens after the intro?

-During my 7 years as a freelance user interface designer, I complimented an older and wiser client of mine who ran his own agency on how smoothly the projects went that he hired me for.
-In reply, he shared a nugget that’s stuck with me for years.
+During my seven years as a freelance user interface designer, I complimented an older and wiser client of mine who ran his own creative agency on how smoothly the projects went that he hired me for.
+In reply, he shared a nugget that’s stuck with me for years:

 “Managing projects is all about managing people’s expectations.”